PLK2/RockPro64-Simple-Server/02-Install-Debian-OS.md

 # definitions of existing MD arrays
 ```

-Control-o to write-out and save changes.
+On your keyboard, hit *Control-O* to write-out and save changes.

-Control-x to exit.
+Then *Control-X* to exit.

-Now we need to add a reference to your new RAID inside the mdadm.conf file you just edited.
+Now we need to add a reference to your new RAID inside the *mdadm.conf* file you just edited.

 First, switch user to "root":
 `sudo su - root`